duderstadt-lab/mars-docs/tutorials/Scripting/advanced-groovy-scripting.md

 To follow along with this tutorial open the 'TestVideo_archive.yama' archive in **Mars** that was created in the [Let's Make a MoleculeArchive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) tutorial.
 Alternatively, download this archive from the [mars tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Tutorial_files).

+These calculations can also be done in a Jupyter notebook with Python.
+This notebook is provided in the [mars tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Tutorial_files).

 ### 1. Filtering with 'has' functions - Calculate the dist_y_var with respect to tag category
 In the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) tutorial the distance travelled by each molecule in the y direction (dist_y) was calculated (section 5.1).
 Subsequently, the sample variance on the collection of obtained values was calculated (section 5.2).
 Since the data in the MoleculeArchive consists of molecules showing no activity (not tagged) as well as active molecules (tagged 'Active') and thus large differences in the dist_y values are observed, also the calculated sample variance was very high.
 To get a better understanding of the variance on the dist_y parameter the variance should be calculated with respect to both categories instead yielding a variance for the tagged molecules (dist_y_active_var) as well as the untagged molecules (dist_y_unactive_var).